 This bow is available in a wide variety of draw weights, ranging from 20 to 60 lbs, so there are options for everyone, regardless of the skill level.

 However, even though there are multiple draw weights to choose from, it is important to note that none of the bows have let off.

 So, don’t go for the 60-pound bow just because it is the strongest – you have to be an experienced archer who is able to handle that amount of weight if you want to be able to make use of your bow.

 Another thing worth noting is that the bow costs the same, regardless of which draw weight you go for.
 It is one of the pricier recurves, but it comes with an accessory bundle, so it’s actually really good value for money.

-Along with the survival bow, you will also get an arm guard, a stringer (and string), a finger tab, an arrow rest, a quiver and 12 fiberglass bows.
+Along with the survival bow, you will also get an armed guard, a stringer (and string), a finger tab, an arrow rest, a quiver, and 12 fiberglass bows.
 That’s pretty much everything you could need if you’re just getting into archery, and it makes this survival bow an excellent option for beginners.